 4. Exclude Tracking

 Google Analytics by default tracks each and every page and post of your website.
 Now, if you want to Exclude the admin or some other users from tracking you can use this option.
-Basically, this option comes very handy to hide the admin & login pages from tracking which are useless .
+Basically, this option comes very handily to hide the admin & login pages from tracking.